GabeS97/weRoam_soloProj/README.md

     ```npx dotenv sequelize db:seed:all```

-7. Open up two terminals and cd into the backend and frontend directories, npm start on each terminal
+7. Open up two terminals one for the backend and another for the frontend directories, npm start on each terminal

+8. Sign in or you may use demo id to access the ewebstie